Law & Society Minor

 The Center for Law & Society offers a minor consisting of four required courses and three electives.
-For further details, please see our Curriculum & Courses page.
+For further details, please see our Law and Society Minor page.

 The Center believes that advising is crucial for a student's success in obtaining acceptance to law school.
 At St. Bonaventure University pre-law advising begins early.
 As soon as a student decides they would like to go to law school we suggest they contact us to schedule a meeting.

 We do one-on-one advising, meeting with a student whenever they have questions or concerns.
 Our advising focuses on undergraduate preparation, LSAT preparation, navigating the admission process and choosing law schools.

 Students interested in going to law school should contact the Center for Law & Society Director, Dr. Steven Nuttall, early in their undergraduate career.to schedule an advising meeting.